idugalic/digital-restaurant/PITCHME.md

 <span style="color:gray">Eventsourcing drawbacks</span>

- - There is a learning curve because its a different way to write your business logic.
+ - There is a learning curve because its a different way to write your business logic
- - Events will change shape over time.
+ - Events will change shape over time
- - Querying the event store is often difficult, which forces you to use the Command Query Responsibility Segragation (CQRS) pattern.
+ - Querying the event store is often difficult, which forces you to use the Command Query Responsibility Segragation (CQRS) pattern

 Consider using event sourcing within 'core subdomain' only!

++++

+### Domain

+<span style="color:gray">Eventsourcing & snapshotting</span>

+ - A Rolling Snapshot is a denormalization of the current state of an aggregate at a given point in time.
+It represents the state when all events to that point in time have been replayed
+ - They are used as a heuristic to prevent the need to load all events for the entire history of an aggregate
+ - `@Aggregate(snapshotTriggerDefinition = "courierSnapshotTriggerDefinition")`

 ---